-The internship paid (minimum wage), and we offer college credit to enrolled students who request it.
-While we try to be flexible with work schedules and/or student schedules during the academic year, the internship requires a firm commitment of 20 hours per week, 5 days a week.
+The internship is paid (minimum wage), and we offer college credit to enrolled students who request it.
+The position is intended to be full-time, but if you are only available for 20 hours, there may still be an opening for you.
+We will always try to be flexible with work schedules and/or student schedules during the academic year, but the internship does require a firm commitment of at least 20 hours per week, 5 days a week.

-We hire editorial interns for three seasonal four-month terms: May–August, September–December, and January–April.
+We hire editorial interns for six-month terms: January-June, March-August, July-December or September-February, and are currently considering candidates for the July-December 2022 term.
 Please note in your cover letter for which term you are applying and your availability to work during the week.
-We prefer candidates who are able to commit to a regular schedule, either morning (10 am–2 pm) or afternoon (1–5 pm).
+We prefer candidates who are able to commit to a regular schedule.

 We train, but expect our interns to hit the ground running.
 Duties include fact-checking articles, assisting editors with research and reporting, and writing web stories and short print pieces.
-Fact-checking is our interns' primary task, but writing a close second.
-Typically, our editorial interns leave with a clip portfolio of around 10–20 digital stories and 1–3 print stories.
+Typically, our editorial interns leave with a clip portfolio of around 20-40 digital stories and 6-10 print stories.

 We expect and encourage interns to be a part of the team by contributing their own ideas, attending meetings, and getting to know the editorial staff.

 Successful candidates will be detail-oriented, responsible, well-read, curious, and knowledgeable about the city.
-We prefer journalism, communications, English, and history students, particularly those who are active with campus publications and are interested in a career in journalism.
+We prefer journalism, communications, English, and history students, particularly those who are active with campus publications, or have experience at other media outlets and are interested in a career in journalism.
 You do not need to be a current student to apply—we also welcome post-collegiate applicants—but we can work with colleges to arrange credit.